lwang051/Vehicle-Location-Monitoring-System/README.md

 6. Docker
 7. Postman
 ### Commands
-Please follow the instructions below to try out this project and see the outcome!
+Please follow the instructions below to try out this project and see the outcome :)
 #### Pre-steps:
 1. Run Docker.
 2. Run Postman.